microprediction/timemachines/README.md

 The use of a single scalar for hyper-parameters may seem unnatural, but is slighly less unnatural if [conventions](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/utilities/conventions.py) are followed that inflate \[0,1\] into the square \[0,1\]^2 or the cube \[0,1\]^3.
 See the functions **to_space** and **from_space**.
 This also makes it trivial for anyone to design black box optimization routines that can work on any skater, without knowing its working.
 The humpday package makes this trivial - albeit time-consuming.

+### More on the e argument ...

-The use of *e* is a fairly *weak* convention that many skaters ignore.
-In theory, a large expiry *e* can be used as a hint to the callee that there is time enough to do a 'fit', which we might define as anything taking longer than the usual function invocation.
-A zero might suggest that there isn't even time for a "proper" prediction to be made, and we are still in the burn-in period as far as assessment or usage is concerned.
-However, this is between the caller and it's priest really - or its prophet we should say.
-Some skaters, such as the Facebook prophet skater, do a full 'fit' every invocation so this is meaningless.
-Other skaters don't even have a separate notion of 'fit' versus 'update' because everything is incremental.
+The use of *e* is a fairly weak convention.
+In theory:

+   - A large expiry *e* can be used as a hint to the callee that there is time enough to do a 'fit', which we might define as anything taking longer than the usual function invocation.
+   - A negative *e* suggests that there isn't even time for a "proper" prediction to be made, never mind a model fit.
+It suggests that we are still in a burn-in period where the caller doesn't care too much, if at all, about the quality of prediction.
+The callee (i.e. the skater) should, however, process this observation because this is the only way it can receive history.

+Some skaters are so fast that a separate notion of 'fit' versus 'update' is irrelevant.
+Other skaters will periodically fit whether or not e>0 is passed.
+You'll notice that the Elo rating code passes a sequence of e's something looking like:

+     -1, -1, -1, ... -1 1000 1000 1000 1000 1000 ...

+because it wants to allow the skaters to receive some history before they are evaluated.

 ### Summary of conventions: